-My supervisory interests broadly cover media and cultural studies, popular music, cultural politics, and include practice-based research.
-You can get a sense of my specific interests by looking at my publications and projects elsewhere on this website.
-Do get in touch with serious ideas—I always respond to doctoral enquiries.
+My supervisory interests broadly cover popular music, cultural and media studies, cultural politics, and include practice-based research and portfolio / publications submissions.
+You can get a sense of my specific interests by looking at my publications and projects elsewhere on the website.
+Do get in touch with serious and relevant ideas.

 Current PhD students

 - Robbie McDermott (2016-) Music and Disability: A Critical Investigation into Popular Musicians with Limbs and/or Digits Which are Absent.

 - Sarah Sharp (2019-) Mental Ill-Health in the Popular Music Industry.